 Meditation can help you fix that.
 And not by putting pressure on yourself and getting critical when you find yourself biting again.

-Once you’re done with your three breaths, think about which one made you feel better.
+After you’ve finished with your three breaths, think about which one made you feel better.
 The breaths washing through and nourishing your body or your bad habit?

 Noticing is the first step to everything when it comes to meditation and self-awareness.

-As time goes on you’ll notice your habit faster and be able to replace it with breaths.
+As time goes on, you’ll notice your habit faster and be able to replace it with breaths.
 The goal of this practice is to quit your habit altogether and reward your body with breath when you’d usually habitually engage.

 3. Understand the Main Goal